rb1193/developer-log/Courses/Algorithms_And_Data_Structures/Part_1/Algorithm_Analysis.md

 - Big O - worst case running time
 - Big Omega - best case running time

-e.g. binary search has a best case of Omega(1), but a worst and optimal case of log(N)
+e.g. binary search has a best case of Omega(1), but a worst and optimal case of log(N).